FLOSSforScience/FLOSSforScience.github.io/_posts/2019-10-01-season-2-episode-10.markdown

 podcast_subtitle: An interview with Robert Dodier
 #Description of the podcast
 podcast_description: |
-  In episode 21, we interviewed Juan Pablo Carbajal, an Argentinian physicist currently working as a postdoctoral researcher in the Department of Urban Water Management at the ETH domain in Switzerland.
-We had a great discussion about GNU Octave and how it can help scientists.
-We compared its core functions and its expandability through packages to its commercial equivalent Matlab and its toolboxes.
-An interesting feature of GNU Octave that we explored with Juan is the possibility to migrate code from Matlab directly to GNU Octave and to a certain point maintain code compatible with both.
-Juan shared with us that since the introduction of an integrated GUI in 2015, he noticed a continuous growth in popularity for the project.
-We then discussed about a few of the reasons why companies are  interested by GNU Octave and why universities should teach using free/libre software.
-Before asking our usual quick questions, Juan talked with us about the reasons why FLOSS is important for science and the importance of exposing non-FLOSS users to the benefits of FLOSS.

-  00:00:00 Message to our listeners
-  00:00:29 Intro
-  00:00:45 Introducing Juan Pablo Carbajal
-  00:01:32 30 seconds elevator pitch for GNU Octave 00:02:20 How does the Octave programming language compares to other common programming languages 00:03:23 Compatibility between GNU Octave and Matlab 00:06:29 Matlab's toolboxes compared to GNU Octave packages 00:07:31 Simulink models with GNU Octave
-  00:09:06 Parallel processing with GNU Octave 00:10:40 The issue with CUDA in GNU Octave
-  00:11:48 How GNU Octaves differs rom other open source Matlab equivalents 00:13:34 Syntax compatibility to ease transition and reusing code from Matlab 00:15:11 Resources to start using GNU Octave 00:16:40 GNU Octave's graphical user interface and the old QT Octave GUI 00:20:14 GNU Octave's graphical user interface compared to Matlab 00:22:11 Why GNU Octave and not simply Octave 00:23:06 GNU Octave licence
-  00:24:01 How often he uses GNU Octave
-  00:24:18 Juan's numerous contributions to the project 00:25:27 GNU octave for companies
-  00:27:45 Arguments for teaching with GNU Octave instead of Matlab 00:29:32 How many are involved in the project?
-  00:30:37 Communication channels within the project 00:31:34 Is the project actively looking for developers?
-  00:32:11 Skills required to contribute
-  00:33:14 The two-level language dilemma
+  In episode 22, we interviewed Robert Dodier from the Maxima project.
+After a brief introduction and a presentation of Robert's current uses for Maxima he introduced what is Maxima and what can be achieved with it.
+We discussed some core concepts of Maxima's language as well as how to access the documentation within the software to help users.
+Then discussion went on about the interesting origin story of Maxima and its origin as a tool for AI.
+We then talked about the current state of the project and how can someone provide help.
+As well as our usual quick questions, we had an interesting discussion about the social aspects within FLOSS and other self-organized projects.

+  00:00:17 Introduction
+  00:00:26 Presentation of Robert Dodier
+  00:02:01 The scope of Maxima and its application for Bayesian inferences 00:02:57 Why not use R or another programming language for Bayesian inferences?
+  00:05:03 When did he discover Maxima?
+  00:05:29 Maxima's core features stability since 2003 00:06:04 His 30 seconds elevator pitchfor Maxima 00:06:43 Reference manual and Maxima's documentation 00:07:52 Accessing Maxima's documentation
+  00:08:41 Comparison with Maple and Mathematica 00:10:50 The concept of "code equal data"?
+  00:12:54 Maxima's language complexity/simplicity
+  00:15:13 User interfaces for Maxima
+  00:16:24 Console interface for Maxima
+  00:17:12 Presentation of the resulting equations or results 00:17:46 Integrating Maxima and LaTeX
+  00:19:08 The origin story of Maxima
+  00:25:17 Licensing status before the relicensing to GPL 00:26:00 Maxima for undergrad students and researchers 00:28:33 Robert's contributions to the project and its self-organized structure 00:31:39 How many people are involved in the project 00:32:13 Communication channels for the project 00:32:52 Underlying technologies in Maxima
+  00:34:27 Ressources for newcomers
-  00:34:59 Juan's vision about FLOSS and its importance for science 00:37:09 Possible negative impacts of FLOSS and converting non-FLOSS users 00:40:17 The most notable scientific discovery in recent years 00:41:46 Juan's favourite text processing tools 00:42:38 Things we forgot to ask about
+  00:35:47 Robert's vision about FLOSS in science 00:36:26 Negative impacts of FLOSS on science 00:37:25 The most notable scientific discovery in recent years 00:39:22 Robert's favourite text processing tool 00:40:04 The social aspect of FLOSS
-  00:43:57 Anything else to share?
+  00:42:34 Anything else he wanted to share with us?
-  00:44:25 How to contact Juan
+  00:43:39 How to contact Robert
-  00:44:50 Outro
+  00:43:57 Outro

 ---